ydb-platform/ydb/ydb/docs/en/core/public-materials/_includes/publications/2023/medium.md

 Any production process that works with a database will require a schema migration sooner or later.
 The migration updates the database’s table structure from one version to the next.
 Schema migrations can be done manually by executing an `ALTER TABLE` query or by using specialized tools.
 One such tool is called goose.
 In this [article](https://blog.ydb.tech/migrations-in-ydb-using-goose-58137bc5c303) we see how goose provides schema management in a project and has supported YDB (a distributed open-source database) since v3.16.0.

-### About Prepared statements, server-side compiled query cache, or how to efficiently cache queries in YDB {#2023-pub-medium-cache-queries}
+### About prepared statements, server-side compiled query cache, or how to efficiently cache queries in YDB {#2023-pub-medium-cache-queries}

 ![How to efficiently cache queries in YDB](./_includes/cache-queries.webp =700x300)